LolitaDias/Excel-Homework/README.md

-* Create a line chart that graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.

 ## Submission

 * To submit your homework, upload the solution and files to a GitHub repo, Dropbox, or Google Drive and submit the link to <https://bootcampspot.com/>.